Restaurant Marketing

 1. Audit current channels: List every touchpoint customers use β€” website, Google Business Profile, social media, email list, third-party delivery, in-store.
 Identify where data is siloed or lost.

-2. Centralize customer data: Connect ordering, reservations, and loyalty data into a single CRM or customer data platform.
+2. Centralize customer data: Connect ordering, reservations, and loyalty data into a single customer record or data platform.

 3. Connect ordering and POS tools: Ensure online orders flow into the same system as in-store transactions so customer records are complete.